-Crispy and crunchy on the outside, and soft, pillowy, and chewy on the inside.
-This week's new recipe is a delicious kale and ricotta focaccia with chili and honey.
-The toppings are loaded with flavour and texture; garlicky kale, creamy ricotta, and drizzled with honey once baked.
-The perfect balance of sweet, salty, and spicy.
-You are definitely going to want to make this one.
+Crispy and crunchy on the outside, and soft, pillowy, and chewy on the inside, this week's new recipe is a delicious kale and ricotta focaccia with chili and honey.
+The toppings are loaded with flavour and texture: garlicky kale, creamy ricotta, all drizzled with honey post-baking, achieving the perfect balance of sweet, salty, and spicy.
+You'll definitely want to try this one.

-The key to achieving a moist and chewy dough is letting it rise overnight in the fridge, then allowing the dough a second rise for 2 hours at room temperature just before baking.
-There isn't a lot of hands-on time, just the foresight to make it in advance.
+The key to achieving a moist and chewy dough lies in allowing it to rise overnight in the fridge, followed by a second rise for 2 hours at room temperature just before baking.
+While there isn't a lot of hands-on time involved, a bit of foresight to prepare it in advance is needed.

-Hope you enjoy the recipe and please let me know if you have any questions.
+I hope you love the recipe, and please let me know if you have any questions.

 - 460g (2 cups) warm water

-- 4g (1 tsp) granulated (raw or raw castor) sugar
+- 4g (1 teaspoon) granulated (raw or raw castor) sugar

 - 500g (4 cups) plain/all-purpose flour